 The right insurance for your camping trip depends on who’s going, what you’re bringing and where you’re staying.

-If you’re holidaying under canvas, a UK travel insurance policy can cover you if you need to cancel because of something like illness, jury service, a bereavement or a fire or flood at your home.
+If you’re holidaying under canvas, a UK travel insurance can cover you if you need to cancel because of something like illness, jury service, a bereavement or a fire or flood at your home.
 As long as your accommodation and travel costs like bus or train tickets are pre-booked and paid for you should be reimbursed.

 Travel insurance also usually covers you for loss or theft of your luggage and possessions, but this cover isn’t always tailored around camping.
 For example, you usually can’t claim for any items left unattended, so you wouldn’t be covered for the loss or theft of your tent and its contents any time you’re not in or next to it.